gi-bielefeld/sans/clowm/usage.md

 #### Download

-Use the menu "Files", "My Data Buckets" to acces the ouput files or an S3 command line tool (see "Upload").
+Use the menu "Files", "My Data Buckets" to access the output files or an S3 command line tool (see "Upload").

 </br>